01rabbit/PAKURI/README.md

 ---

+## PAKURI has been merged with Python and launched as a new project, [PAKURI-THON](https://github.com/01rabbit/PAKURI-THON).

 ## Overview

 PAKURI is a penetration test tool with a terminal user interface (TUI) that can be operated with just the keypad.